nomad-coe/nomad/docs/setup.md

 There are currently two different images and respectively two different docker files:
 `backend.Dockerfile`, and `frontend.Dockerfile`.

-Nomad comprises currently three services, the *handler* (deals with user uploads), the *worker* (does the actual processing), and the *api*.
+Nomad comprises currently two services, the *worker* (does the actual processing), and the *api*.
 Those services can be run from one image that have the nomad python code and all dependencies installed.
 This is covered by the `backend.Dockerfile`.